jitacm/-30DaysDevChallenge-/30_days_of_javascript/Project_10 - Quiz App/readme.md

 # Quiz App

 A simple quiz application built with JavaScript, HTML, and CSS.
-The app presents multiple-choice questions and calculates the score based on user input.
+The app presents multiple-choice questions and calculates the score based on user input..

 ## Introduction